exoplatform/exo-documentation/docs/PersonalApplications.rst

 .. _People.Page:

-This People page includes the following sections:
+The People page includes the following sections:

 |PEOPLE2|